Rhys Ifans

 Rhys Evans in the movie "Vanity Fair"

-In 2010, Evans joined the cast of the blockbuster "Harry Potter and the Deathly Hallows: Part I." In the fantasy saga, he played the magazine "The Quibbler" publisher, the eccentric Xenophilius Lovegood, Luna's father.
-"I'm not a big Harry Potter fan, but I feel privileged to work with actors like Maggie Smith and Michael Gambon," Rhys admitted.
+In 2010, Evans landed a role in the blockbuster "Harry Potter and the Deathly Hallows: Part I." In the fantasy saga, he played Xenophilius Lovegood, Luna's eccentric father and publisher of "The Quibbler" magazine.
+"I'm not a huge Harry Potter fan, but I felt privileged to work with actors like Maggie Smith and Michael Gambon," Rhys admitted.

 Rhys Evans in the movie "Harry Potter and the Deathly Hallows: Part I"

-In 2011, the actor landed the lead role in the drama "Anonymous," dedicated to the mystery of the authorship of William Shakespeare's works.
-Evans portrayed the Earl of Oxford, to whom many sources attributed the playwright's works.
-"Anonymous is a real gift because I had never played anything like it before," he noted.
-The film didn't break box office records but was nominated for an Oscar for Best Costume Design.
+In 2011, the actor landed the lead role in the drama "Anonymous," exploring the mystery surrounding the authorship of William Shakespeare's works.
+Evans portrayed the Earl of Oxford, who many believe actually wrote the playwright's works.
+"Anonymous was a real gift because I'd never played anything like it before," he noted.
+While the film didn't break box office records, it earned an Oscar nomination for Best Costume Design.

 Rhys Evans in the movie "Anonymous"

-A year later, Rhys joined the Marvel universe, starring in "The Amazing Spider-Man" with Andrew Garfield in the lead role.
-Evans transformed into one of the superhero's fiercest enemies, the Lizard.
+A year later, Rhys entered the Marvel universe, starring in "The Amazing Spider-Man" alongside Andrew Garfield in the title role.
+Evans transformed into one of the superhero's most dangerous foes, the Lizard.

 Rhys Evans in the movie "The Amazing Spider-Man"